chef-boneyard/chef-fundamentals/slides/data-bags/01_slide.md

 # Users Data Bag

-We’ve already created a users data bag.
+We've already created a users data bag.

-We have a user but it doesn’t have any useful data that we can use in a recipe.
+We have a user but it doesn't have any useful data that we can use in a recipe.

 # knife data bag show